 5. Shake It Up!
 With a Very Cool Caffè Shakerato

 Want to know how I personally survive a summer in Florence without air-conditioning?
-Besides having a fan blasting me all day long, I usually drink about three ‘caffe shakerato’s a day.
-A very simple drink involving espresso, liquid sugar and a cocktail shaker, and one that should stay so.
+Besides having a fan blasting me all day long, I usually drink about three ‘caffe shakerati’ a day.
+It is a very simple drink involving espresso, liquid sugar (I opt for no sugar) and a cocktail shaker.
 I love the ambiance of a classic Italian bar, even if I cheat on them from time to time (shh don’t tell!).
 I also hydrate quite a bit and recommend you do too, in Italy, water is your friend.
+For a list of places with great ice coffee, I got you covered.

 But there is just something about an ice-cold shaken espresso served in a martini glass, the NY Times agrees.

 If you are wondering where to get one, just any coffee bar in Italy and they will know what to do.
 In Florence, my favorite places to stay caffeinated include Irene’s Bistro in piazza della repubblica, Giacosa Cafe, Volume bar in Santo Spirito, Cafe degli Artigiani (my local), Ditta Artigianale on via dello sprone, La Piansa on Via Gioberti, Il Scudieri in piazza duomo.
 Personally I prefer no sugar or ‘senza zucchero’ but make sure to specify that since it is almost always added.

 Note I said nothing about gelato because well, that is self obvious.
 You will be eating tons of Italy’s favorite dessert and you should do so.
 Everyone has their favorite spot in Florence, but if you can, visit La Sorbiettiera in piazza tasso or Gelateria My Sugar on Via de’ Ginori which are my absolute favorites.

 Have any tips on surviving summer in Italy?
 Than Share!
 I want to hear your thoughts because I certainly could have added a million options to this list.
 Visiting local lakes, Lake Garda is my favorite, or even the mountains is a very good option in the summer months, perhaps even better than the crowded seaside (my opinion).